-Except as otherwise provided in this section, whoever, in any matter within the jurisdiction of the executive, legislative, or judicial branch of the Government of the United States, knowingly and willfully --

-- 1. falsifies, conceals, or covers up by any trick, scheme, or device a material fact; - 2.makes any materially false, fictitious, or fraudulent statement or representation; or - 3.makes or uses any false writing or document knowing the same to contain any materially false, fictitious, or fraudulent statement or entry; shall be fined under this title or imprisoned not more than 5 years, or both. - 10 U.S. Code § 907.
+- a.
+Except as otherwise provided in this section, whoever, in any matter within the jurisdiction of the executive, legislative, or judicial branch of the Government of the United States, knowingly and willfully -- - 1.falsifies, conceals, or covers up by any trick, scheme, or device a material fact; 2.makes any materially false, fictitious, or fraudulent statement or representation; - 3.makes or uses any false writing or document knowing the same to contain any materially false, fictitious, or fraudulent statement or entry; shall be fined under this title or imprisoned not more than 5 years, or both. - 10 U.S. Code § 907.
 Art.
 107. False official statements; false swearing: - (a) FALSE OFFICIAL STATEMENTS.
-Any person subject to this chapter who, with intent to deceive- - (1) signs any false Error!
-Hyperlink reference not valid., return, regulation, order, or other official document, knowing it to be false; or - (2) makes any other false official statement knowing it to be false;

-shall be punished as a Error!
-Hyperlink reference not valid.-martial may direct."
+Any person subject to this chapter who, with intent to deceive- - (1) signs any false record, return, regulation, order, or other official document, knowing it to be false; or - (2) makes any other false official statement knowing it to be false; shall be punished as a court-martial may direct."